 Published 19 March 2020

-Firstly, a Procurement Policy Note has been published by Crown Commercial Service which sets out provisions under the Public Contracts Regulations 2015 ("PCR") available to organisations that need to make urgent arrangements for supplies, services and/or works during the Covid-19 pandemic.
+At the height of the COVID 19 Pandemic, a Procurement Policy Note was published by Crown Commercial Service setting out out provisions under the Public Contracts Regulations 2015 ("PCR") available to organisations when making urgent arrangements for supplies, services and/or works during the Covid-19 pandemic.

 But what about procurement processes that are currently underway or that are about to start?
-How will Covid-19, the daily updates from Government that may bring about changes and the constant unknowns for organisations and their staff impact these?
+How will Covid-19, the updates from Government that may bring about changes and the uncertainty for organisations and their staff impact these?

 London - Walbrook